 Experience the best of the Red Centre with AAT Kings on this 4 Day Kata Tjuta, Uluru & Kings Canyon Tour.
-Travel in air-conditioned comfort with your first stop at a camel farm where you have the option of a camel ride.
-Relax on the viewing platform later that afternoon, with a glass of wine and nibblies and experience the beauty of the sun setting over the western horizon.
+Relax on the viewing platform in the afternoon, with a glass of wine and nibblies and experience the beauty of the sun setting over the western horizon.
 The next morning you get to see the sun rise over Uluru before a tour around the base of 'the rock'.
 View Aboriginal rock art, visit Mutitjulu Waterhole and learn about the culture and see Aboriginal arts and crafts at the Uluru - Kata Tjuta Cultural Centre.
 Enjoy a walk through The Olgas to the Valley of the Winds Lookout and spend a morning on a guided climb to the rim of Kings Canyon.

-Budget accommodation: Outback Pioneer Hotel & Kings Canyon Lodge
+Budget accommodation: Outback Pioneer Hotel & Kings Canyon Resort

-Standard accommodation: Desert Gardens Hotel & Kings Canyon Lodge
+Standard accommodation: Desert Gardens Hotel & Kings Canyon Resort

-Superior accommodation: Sails in the Desert & Kings Canyon Lodge
+Superior accommodation: Sails in the Desert & Kings Canyon Resort

-Day 1 Alice Springs - Uluru: Travelling south, stop to visit a camel farm where there is time for a short camel ride (own expense).
-Later stop at a lookout to view Atila (Mt.
+Day 1 Alice Springs - Uluru: Travelling south, stop at a lookout to view Atila (Mt.
 Conner) before arriving at Ayers Rock Resort.
 This afternoon travel to Kata Tjuta (the Olgas) where your AAT Kings Guide will explain the geological history of these giant domes.
 Marvel at the unique flora and fauna that has survived in this harsh environment.
 When you reach the Valley of the Winds Lookout, take some time to gaze out over the central valley of Kata Tjuta.
 Then take in a magnificent outback sunset at Kata Tjuta while you enjoy a complimentary glass of sparkling wine.

 Day 2 Kata Tjuta: Rise early to watch the first rays of the sun set the Red Centre and Uluru alight.
 Make your way to the viewing platform to see many kilometres into the distance, providing an ideal photo opportunity.
 The travel to Kata Tjuta and continue to the base of Walpa Gorge.
 Spend time exploring the gorge and the unusual conglomerate rock formations.
 Return to Ayers Rock Resort.